Updated Feb. 3, 2020

 And while many believe vaping to be safer than smoking tobacco, “safer” still isn’t safe, especially for the developing brains and lungs of youngsters and young adults, health experts say.

 Much is still unknown about the long-term effects of vaping — e-cigarettes only came under the control of the U.S. Food and Drug Administration in 2016 — but here’s a frightening fact: The same chemical that causes “popcorn lung” is used to flavor e-cigarettes.
-According to the American Lung Association, the use of electronic cigarettes or vaping, particularly the flavored varieties, can cause “popcorn lung,” permanent, irreversible damage to the lungs’ smallest airways.
+According to the American Lung Association, not enough is known about the long-term effects of even small amounts of diacetyl, which causes permanent, irreversible damage to the lungs’ smallest airways.

 We are going to be looking for opportunities to share more information about this disturbing trend over the coming weeks.
 We hope they will provide a conversation-starter for families.